reenila07/reenilacarvalho.github.io/README.md

 # 👩‍💻 Reenila Carvalho – Data Analytics Portfolio

-Welcome to my personal data analytics portfolio!
+Hi there!
+I'm a data enthusiast with hands-on experience in Power BI, Excel, SQL, and Python.
+Here you'll find a selection of real-world projects where I’ve turned complex data into clear, actionable insights.Welcome to my personal data analytics portfolio!
 I'm a recent graduate with hands-on experience in Power BI, Excel, SQL, and Python.
 This portfolio showcases some of the projects I’ve worked on using real-world datasets and tools to turn raw data into actionable insights.

 ---